ketivee/Sarthi_ai_chat/sarthi web/README.md

-# Sarthi OS
+# Sarthi

-Sarthi OS is an AI-powered platform for generating web applications, websites, or operating systems based on user-provided input files in PDF format.
+Sarthi is an AI-powered platform for generating web applications, websites, or operating systems based on user-provided input files in PDF format.
 The platform leverages machine learning models to interpret input and generate code, images, and UI designs.

 ## Setup